Colo Vale

 Colo Vale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No infrastructure changes can significantly affect a region's performance.
+No infrastructure changes will influence an area's performance more than local adjustments, major projects, or planning initiatives.
 AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Tahmoor South Coal Project, South Pacific Offshore Wind Project, Sydney-Canberra Rail Connectivity And Capacity, and Paling Yards Wind Farm.
-The following list details those most likely to be relevant.
+Key projects include Tahmoor South Coal Project, South Pacific Offshore Wind Project, Sydney-Canberra Rail Connectivity And Capacity, and Paling Yards Wind Farm.
+The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.